-A picture that a friend posted on Facebook made me feel misty and longing for the autumn I knew from back home in Romania.
+A picture that a friend posted on Facebook made me feel misty and grey, longing for the late autumn I knew from back home in Romania.
 And it reminded me of November.

 I could never quite grasp November, never understood the point of it being there.
-Feeling too cold and too hot in the same time… my senses definitely refused to multitask.
+I was always feeling too cold and too hot in the same time, while my senses definitely refused to multitask.
 November, as a two-dimensional world, had the two extremes happening in the same time and perhaps that’s why it also felt so complete, so whole.
 The Alpha and Omega of time.

-Romanian November showed up in dubious colours: grey and black.
-Frost, chernozem, dead forest leaves, and the river, was all that was left of life, and from the clouds to the land it all felt metallic and heavy…, which is why as a kid November made me always question the rainbow.
-Was the rainbow real or just a dream of mine?
+Romanian November had dubious colours: grey and black.
+Frost, chernozem, dead forest leaves, and the river, was all that was left of life, and from the clouds to the land I remember feeling metallic and heavy.
+And what was happening to the rainbow?
+Was it real or just a dream of mine?

 Trapped in November

 Running was not a November-thing-to-do.
 Feeling trapped inside muddy and heavy shoes is all I can recall about it.
 How I dreaded feeling trapped!
 Cold forced me to keep the shoes on my feet.
 Breaking free of shoes, like I used to do in the summertime, was not an option, instead I dragged all that heaviness with me wherever I went… Later on, when not even the Sun could unfreeze the land, with all the mud gone, (I used to take it off with a dead branch-stick) my November shoes felt to me light again but always hiding toes that were too cold underneath.

 I resented November for making me feel stretched, by pushing my boundaries back, little that I knew about that then!
 I felt upset on it for forcing me to make choices between things I did not understand nor wanted: black or white but not rainbow, hot or cold but not cozy.
-I resented it for leaving me no choice but to choose between stuff I did not really like, and I always made a choice, as if I were under a spell.
-Magical and secretive in its misty disposition, saber – sharp November demanded of me all or nothing and quick!
+I resented it for leaving me no choice but to choose between all these extremes I did not really like, and I always made a choice, as if I were under a spell.
+Magical and secretive in its misty disposition, sabre – sharp November demanded of me all or nothing and fast!
 And I always felt compelled to obey it.

-I discovered only years later that mysterious and allusive November carries the secrets for the making of the most coveted potion of the mankind.
-The frost-bearing November, ‘Brumar’ is also called ‘Vinar’, The-Wine-Maker!
+Years later, I discovered that mysterious and allusive November carried the secrets for the making of the most coveted potion of the mankind.
+Where I am from, the frost-bearing ‘Brumar’ (brrrr), is also called ‘Vinar’, The-Wine-Maker!
 Inside the belly of Earth, in hidden wine-cellars, Vinar would cast a spell onto the grape juice to transmute it into wine – the sacred beverage used a long time ago for the rituals of the Thracian God, Dionysos.
-They say, Dionysos’s blood – wine, makes you immortal.
-To my Thracian – Dacian ancestors the wine was sacred too, as wine exposes lies and defeats spells.
+They said that Dionysos’s blood – wine, made you immortal.
+To my Thracian – Dacian ancestors the wine was sacred too, as wine exposed lies and defeated spells.
 Wine was the only drink that could go to the underworld, the only drink that if dripped onto the ground as offering, it could have been drank by the dead!

 I know now that ‘cozy’ and ‘rainbow’ are made of extremes, by mixing together the raw essences of things.
 I miss feeling wild, in-taking all that November raw through me, as I did once only by breathing into its wind!
 The other raw month I can think about for the sake of the argument, March, has life inside it coming up through all the cracks of Earth.
-November on the other hand feels like a battlefield for life inside of a dead dominion.
+November, on the other hand, feelt like a battlefield for life inside of a dead dominion.
 The dominion of No-Man’s-Land which became my training ground for facing all fears I’ve ever defeated.